sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 In a nutshell, `ansible-builder create` creates a so-called *build context* for you - remember, we want to build containers.
 Building containers is done via a
-[`Containerfile`](https://www.mankier.com/5/Containerfile) (for `podman`) or a [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) (for `docker`) which comes in a specific format. `Containerfile` and `Dockerfile` definitions are *largely* interchangeble (there *were* differences in the past, but I don't know if it is the same today).
+[`Containerfile`](https://www.mankier.com/5/Containerfile) (for `podman`) or a [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) (for `docker`) which comes in a specific format. `Containerfile` and `Dockerfile` definitions are *largely* interchangeable (there *were* differences in the past, but I don't know if it is the same today).

 :information_source: Further in this post I'll use `Containerfile` as reference to make things easier.
 Just know that *usually* `Containerfile` and `Dockerfile` are interchangeable.